The Open Notebook: Writer profiles

 In the "A Day in the Life" series, The Open Notebook publishes brief profiles of working science journalists.
 In the series, writers and editors describe where they work, their favorite productivity and note-taking tools, their reading habits, and other aspects of their daily working routines.
 Spencer Davis wrote that the series "resembles the New York Times s 'By the Book' column—which interviews famous personalities on their reading and writing habits—but with a focus on journalists".
 Writers profiled through this series have included science journalists such as Maryn McKenna, Virginia Hughes, Nadia Drake, Amy Maxmen, Helen Ouyang, Anahad O'Connor, and Rhitu Chatterjee.

+Training and mentoring

+The Open Notebook conducts workshops and trainings for journalists, newsrooms, and scientists.
+Training for journalists emphasizes topics such as evaluating scientific evidence and interviewing experts, while programs for researchers focus on skills for sharing work with public audiences and working with the media.

+TON’s Science Journalism Master Classes, free courses delivered by email, cover core skills such as pitching, finding story angles, and identifying scientific misinformation.

+It also offers various mentoring initiatives.
+Its Early-Career Fellowship Program is a 12-month, part-time remote program where participants work with mentors to report and write articles for the TON website.
+The Sharon Dunwoody Science Journalism Mentoring Program is a cohort-based initiative aimed at supporting journalists from underrepresented communities.
+The International Students Slack Community provides a space for aspiring and early-career international science writers to discuss educational opportunities, visa issues, and career development challenges.

+Resources for Local Journalists

+The Open Notebook provides resources for local and general-assignment journalists to integrate scientific evidence into their reporting.
+The Science Reporting Navigator, created in partnership with the Reynolds Journalism Institute, is a free interactive toolkit featuring scenario-based lessons and downloadable templates for journalists on any beat.
+Other resources include the Local Science Reporting Help Desk, a Slack-based community of practice, and a library of tip sheets and guides focused on local reporting challenges.

 Collections

 The Open Notebook publishes several topical collections of articles on science journalism.
 Among others these include a collection of resources on diversity, equity, and inclusion in science writing.
 The collection includes a resource page to assist journalists in finding diverse science sources and a collection of diversity style guides for journalists.
 It also offers the article series "Diverse Voices in Science Journalism," which is published in collaboration with the National Association of Science Writers (NASW) Diversity Committee.
 The series has included articles on subjects such as covering indigenous communities, dealing with harassment from sources, including LGBTQ+ scientists as sources, navigating newsrooms as a minority, decolonizing science writing in South Africa, and working with a sensitivity reader.